A European Industrial Doctorate Network underMarie Sklodowska Curie Grant 765472

 The Strategic Research and Innovation Agenda (SRIA) highlights that the available technologies and procedures allow a 75% reduction in CO2 emissions per passenger kilometer, a 90% reduction in NOx, and a 65% reduction in perceived noise emission, by the year 2050.

-Modern aeronautical and automobile structures are increasingly made of composite materials due to their strength to weight benefits.
-Despite their superior structural characteristics, composite structures exhibit poor acoustic isolation levels compared to conventional metallic ones.
-As a result and in order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibrational isolation technologies (sound packages) are necessary for several transport applications.
-These sound packages can add substantial weight to the structure if not designed optimally, compromising the weight benefits gained by the use of composites.
+Massive reduction in fuel consumption and costs are foreseen by the use of advanced lightweight composite materials in the coming decades.
+However composite structures exhibit poor acoustic isolation levels compared to conventional metallic ones.
+In order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibration isolation technologies (sound packages) are necessary.
+These sound packages can add substantial weight to the structure, compromising the weight savings, if their designs are sub-optimal.

-The aforementioned challenges imply an urgent need for the development of novel materials and design approaches for silent and lightweight multifunctional sound packages, for modern industrial transport applications.
-The N2N Training Network aims at developing a high-fidelity and efficient Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.
+There is an urgent need for the development of novel materials and design approaches for silent and lightweight multifunctional sound packages, for modern industrial applications.
+The No2Noise training network aims at developing an efficient high-fidelity Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.

 Key Aims & Objectives